 Slatedale is a tiny town located in the state of Pennsylvania.
 With a population of 458 people and just one neighborhood, Slatedale is the 999th largest community in Pennsylvania.
-Slatedale has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Slatedale was built prior to World War II, making it one of the older and more historic towns in the country.

 Being a small town, Slatedale does not have a public transit system used by locals to get to and from work.

-The per capita income in Slatedale in 2022 was $29,792, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
-This equates to an annual income of $119,168 for a family of four.
-However, Slatedale contains both very wealthy and poor people as well.
+The per capita income in Slatedale in 2022 was $31,688, which is lower middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $126,752 for a family of four.

+Slatedale is a very ethnically-diverse town.
 The people who call Slatedale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Slatedale residents report their race to be White.
-Important ancestries of people in Slatedale include Irish, Italian, German, English, and Polish.
+Important ancestries of people in Slatedale include German, English, Hungarian, Italian, and Slovak.

 The most common language spoken in Slatedale is English.
 Other important languages spoken here include German/Yiddish and Italian.

-Did you know that the neighborhood has more Slovak and Ukrainian ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Slovak and Hungarian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 3.0% of this neighborhood's residents have Slovak ancestry and 2.6% have Ukrainian ancestry.
+In fact, 5.0% of this neighborhood's residents have Slovak ancestry and 3.4% have Hungarian ancestry.

 is also pretty special linguistically.
 Significantly, 15.0% of its residents five years old and above primarily speak Italian at home.
 While this may seem like a small percentage, it is higher than 99.2% of the neighborhoods in America.